 So there you are, doing your work, minding your own business.
 The day could not be better.
 Then, out of nowhere comes someone else, whose qualifications surpass yours, or maybe you have come to the conclusion that they have no qualifications but they exhibit a certain character with radiance and charm that draws people to them.
 All of a sudden that seems to infuriate you.

 They buzz around you with ideas and suggestions.
 They have many plans and show great enthusiasm in helping you in your efforts.

 You may not be aware but your superior be it God and or man has sent this person to assist you and take on some of your responsibilities.

-We have a sense of entitlement and believe that if we allow others to participate in helping us, we will loose the praise of men, we will fall behind the scenes and another person will shine instead of us.
+We have a sense of entitlement and believe that if we allow others to participate in helping us, we will lose the praise of men, we will fall behind the scenes and another person will shine instead of us.
 This angers us and we go back and forth rationalizing with our “sin infested” minds that what we are thinking is correct.
-Ultimately we push the help that God has sent us away because we run a “one man show” and there is no room for anyone else.
+Ultimately we push the help that God has sent us away because we run a “one-man show” and there is no room for anyone else.